tirthajyoti/Julia-data-science/README.md

 ## What is Julia and why is it particularly suitable for data science?

-___"Walks like Python, runs like C"___ - this has been said about Julia, a modern programming language, focused on scientific computing, and having an ever increasing base of followers and developers.
+___"Walks like Python, runs like C"___ - it has been said about Julia, a modern programming language, focused on scientific computing, and having an ever increasing base of followers and developers.

 Julia, a general purpose programming language is made specifically for scientific computing.
 It is a flexible dynamic language with performance comparable to traditional statically-typed languages.
 Julia tries to provide a single environment productive enough for prototyping and efficient for industry grade applications.